ubc-cpsc455-2024S/pantrypal-09_dads/README.md

 - Unit 4: MongoDB
   - We have a database on MongoDB Atlas that holds our users and recipes collection.
 Our backend has the basic CRUD routes to manipulate data stored there. etc.
   - We used mongoose and schemas to make handling database data easier.
+  - Compared to SQL alternatives, MongoDB made it easier to modify and add schema details, allowing us to better handle changing user requirments as the application evolved.

 - Unit 5: Release Engineering
-  - Deployed on Render.com, We have CI/CD pipelines to run tests on every commit and PR to main
+  - Deployed on Render.com, We have CI/CD pipelines to run tests on every commit and PR to main.

 ## Above and Beyond Functionality
 - Smart Recipe Generation